Shogun439/ArcadeGame-Megaman-Mashup/README.md

 Soundfiles found on https://www.sounds-resource.com/nes/megaman/sound/7955/

 ##### Possible improvements:
 If I get to have time again, I will add new and more challenging levels and enemies.
-We shall see..
+Sometimes the background music starts with a delay, I have to find out what the cause is.
+A possible cause would be performance issues.

 ###### Disclaimer:
 **FAIR USE**